Skip to main content

 Diasporic Cartographies: An Interview with Nathalie Handal

 This post is written by Dr. Elizabeth Saylor, Post-Doctoral Fellow at the Khayrallah Center for Lebanese Diaspora Studies.
 This piece has been adapted from a longer interview with poet Nathalie Handal, co-authored with Dr. Lily Balloffet.
-To read the full interview, please see the current issue of Mashriq & Mahjar: Journal of Middle East and…
+To read the full interview, please see Vol. 4 No. 1 of Mashriq & Mahjar: Journal of Middle East…

 Mar 30, 2016